BolajiAyodeji/technical-writing-template/README.md

 ## Title

 As the name implies, this is the title of your article which describes what your article entails.
-Ensure to use title case and the title covers:
+Ensure to use title case here.

 - What will a reader accomplish after reading your article?
 - Include the goal of the article in the title.